khuynh436/khuynh436/README.md

 - 👋 Hi, I’m @khuynh436
 - 👀 I’m interested in data science.
 I am also interested in machine-learning and AI.
-- 🌱 I’m currently learning python, numpy, SQL, NOSQL, Tableau
+- 🌱 I’m currently learning python, SQL, NOSQL, Tableau
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at khuynh436@gmail.com or github.com/khuynh436.